AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 height: 400px
 align: center
 ---
-Egress traffic is now going through the Aviatrix Cloud Firewall embedded on the Spoke GW
+Egress traffic is now routed through the Aviatrix Cloud Firewall embedded in the Spoke Gateway
 ```

 On the other hand, the ICMP traffic tests will gradually start to fail, with the exception of the test directed towards **aws-us-east-2-spoke1-test1**.
 This exception is due to the intra-VPC traffic.